What is Domn?

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are more examples of ransomware-type programs, a couple of them are RSA, Kvag and IS.
-Most of them are used to extract money from people by encrypting their files and forcing them to pay a ransom.
-The two main and most common differences are size of a ransom and cryptographic algorithm (symmetric or asymmetric) that is used to encrypt data.
+Other examples of ransomware-type programs include RSA, Kvag, and IS.
+Most are used to extort money from people by encrypting their files and forcing them to pay a ransom.
+Common differences are size of ransom and cryptographic algorithm (symmetric or asymmetric) that is used to encrypt data.

 How did ransomware infect my computer?

-|Threat Type||Ransomware, Crypto Virus, Files locker|
+|Threat Type||Ransomware, Crypto Virus, Files locker.|

 |Encrypted Files Extension||.domn|